rehierl/node-tree-outliner/3-4-0-design-6.md

 to any other section.

 Note that these statements do not imply any relationship between any two sections.
-The above statements merely state which of these sections is declared first: A presequent section is declared before a subsequent section.
+The above statements only state which of these sections is declared
+first: A presequent section is declared before a subsequent section.

 **CLARIFICATION**
 The definition of a sectioning node does by itself not include any effect